UnrealMultiple/TShockPlugin/CriticalHit/README.en.md

-# Criticalhit strike text prompt
+# CriticalHit hits text prompts

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: White, Stone · Free, Liver Emperor Xien
+- Authors: White,Stone·Free, Gan Di Xi 'en,
-- Source: TSHOCK official group chat
+- Source: TShock official group chat
-- If the NPC has a crit, a special floating text will pop up (the same as the damage number)
+- If crit is generated when attacking NPC, special floating text will pop up (the same as damage number).
-- Different texts are generated according to different types of weapon types
+- Different characters are generated according to different types of weapons.
-- You can set the text even if you do not criticize
+- You can set to generate text even without crit.

 ## Update log